-Chairs and Co-Chairs of meetings are expected to be particularly sensitive to potential conflicts of interest by themselves resulting from decisions of the group and conduct the meeting and their input accordingly.
+Chairs and Co-Chairs of meetings are expected to be particularly sensitive to the actual or appearance/perception of conflicts.
+Chairs and Co-Chairs are responsible for implementing recusals and ensuring documentation (in meeting minutes or notes).

-Suspected violations of this policy should be reported to the Chair of the Management Board (MB) for further review, or elevated to the Chair of the Principals’ Staff Committee (PSC) where appropriate.
+Questions regarding ethical guidelines or suspected violations of this policy should be reported to the Director of the CBPO for further review or elevated to the Chair of the Policy Steering Committee (PSC) where appropriate.

-All participants in the Chesapeake Bay Program partnership should be familiar with these ethical behavior guidelines, conduct themselves in a manner that places the highest priority on allowing consensus to occur and be respectful of all opinions, including balancing the priorities of the members’ respective organization/jurisdiction with the priorities of the partnership.
+All participants in the CBP partnership should be familiar with these ethical behavior guidelines, conduct themselves in a manner that places the highest priority on allowing consensus to occur and be respectful of all opinions, including balancing the priorities of the members’ respective organization/jurisdiction with the priorities of the partnership.

 ORGANIZATIONAL STRUCTURE

-The Chesapeake Bay Program is a partnership that includes not only the signatory representatives, but the broad array of local governments, businesses, watershed organizations and other non- governmental organizations (NGOs) and community and university representatives who participate in the different levels of the organization and in the development and implementation of the Management Strategies.
-For the past 30 years, the Chesapeake Bay Program has been well served by a robust organizational structure that has guided the important work of the program.
-Figure 1 shows the current organization of the Chesapeake Bay Program.
+The CBP is a partnership that includes not only the signatory representatives, but the broad array of local governments, businesses, watershed organizations and other non- governmental organizations (NGOs) and community and university representatives who participate in the different levels of the organization and in the development and implementation of the Management Strategies.
+For more than 40 years, the CBP has been well served by a robust organizational structure that has guided the important work of the program.
+Figure 1 shows the current organization of the CBP.

 Figure 1.
-Organizational Structure of the Chesapeake Bay Program
+Organizational Structure of the CBP